parrondo/mql5-json-api/README.md

 3. `Live socket` - automatically pushes last candle when it closes.
 4. `Streaming socket` - automatically pushes last transaction info every time it happens.

 The idea is to send requests via `System socket` and recieve results/errors via `Data socket`.
-For `Live socket` and `Streaming socket` event handlers should be created because server sends data to theese sockets automatically.
+Event handlers should be created for `Live socket` and `Streaming socket` because server sends data to theese sockets automatically.
 See examples in [Usage](#usage) section.

 `System socket` request uses default JSON dictionary: